alexandergerber/courses-tsa/chapter1.md

 Everything you can do with a `ts` object can also be done with a normal vector.
 So it is not mandatory to work with `ts` objects for time series analysis in R.
-However, it available makes life easier if we do so.
-The reason is that several functions such as plot behave differently depending on the class of their arguments.
+However, it often makes life easier if we do so.
+The reason is that several functions such as plot behave differently depending on the class of their inputs.

 `@instructions`
 - Plot `vec` and `ts_vec` one below the other.
 The `par()` function in the sample code